 Joseph A. Schumpeter, Capitalism, Socialism and Democracy, 76, 83 (1942, Harper Perennial ed.
 1976); see also William J. Baumol, The Free-Market Innovation Machine, 6, 10, 21, 69(Princeton U. Press 2002).

 Authors of satires can and do make “fair uses” of other works.
 See, e.g., Campbell v.
 Acuff-Rose Music, Inc., 510 U.S. 569, 580 n.14 (1994).
-The Court never held that satires are not protected by fair use; it held that fair use becomes even broader for parodies—not arbitrarily—but because parody must copy, and authors tend to be unwilling and unable to effectively parody their own works.
+The Court never held that satires are not protected by fair use; it held that fair use becomes even broader for parodies—not arbitrarily—but because a parody must mimic a familiar existing work, and authors tend to be unwilling and unable to effectively parody their own works.

-Three Myths concludes otherwise because some interpret § 501(c)(1) to permit more than one award per-work-infringed if a defendant is jointly liable for the infringements of others.
+Three Myths concluded otherwise because some interpret § 501(c)(1) to permit more than one award per-work-infringed if a defendant is jointly liable for the infringements of others.
 If so, this is still not a per-violation system.
-For example, if a holding company owns three TV stations that each broadcast the same infringing program four times, the jointly liable holding company could incur only three awards, not twelve.
+For example, if a holding company owned three TV stations that each broadcast an infringing program four times, the jointly liable holding company could incur only three statutory-damage awards, not twelve.
 Moreover, in true mass-piracy cases, courts have consistently rejected the joint liability approach to awards if it might make them excessive.
 See, e.g., Artista Records LLC v.
 Lime Group LLC, 784 F. Supp.
 2d 313, 320 (S.D.N.Y.
 2011).